elementdavv/mupdf-android-viewer/README.md

 An Android Viewer
 - Based on MuPDF Android Viewer
 - Add support of page flipping in vertical direction.
 - Add support of text direction of right to left.
-This is for the convenience of old chinese books.
+This is for the convenience of chinese ancient books.
 - Add support of single column mode.
 It will split a double-page spread image from a scanned pdf book into two seperated pages.
 In the implemention, the first and last page will not be splitted.
+- Add current fontsize indication in format UI.
+- Rewrite Toc function, now support collapsing and expanding of headings.
 - Improve navigation and visual experience.

 Note: the package name "com.artifex.mupdf" has been changed to "net.timelegend.chaka".